KLonge/shell_corp/README.md

-# Shell Corp Take Home

-This repository contains the PDF and small code sample (rough draft) for my submission to the Shell Corp Take Home assignment.

-**NOTE:** I have called this shell corp take home (rather than the actual company name) so that it's less likely that other potential candidates in the future find this by accident (especially if the intent is to reuse this take home assignment for new hires in the future).
-Virgin asked me to do something similar when I interviewed with them some years ago.
-I am guessing that some people would look for answers to take home assignments online during active interview processes.
+# TransferRoom Data Migration Example

+This repository contains a proof-of-concept demonstration for TransferRoom's migration from SQL Server on Azure to Databricks.
+It showcases a modern data engineering approach using DuckDB (as a stand-in for the actual databases), DLT for data loading, and SQLMesh for transformation management.

-## Architecture
+## Architecture Overview

-The architecture is described in the PDF `proposal.pdf`.
-This contains images of the current and proposed architecture diagrams.
-There is also a description of the current data pipeline and proposed changes.
-Images can be found separately in the `diagrams` folder (`.png` and `.svg` versions).
+This repository demonstrates a migration path from the current architecture where analytics are performed directly on the production SQL Server database to a more scalable architecture using Databricks for analytics workloads.

+- **Current State**: Analytics queries run directly against the production SQL Server database on Azure
+- **Target State**: Analytics workloads moved to Databricks, with data synchronized from the production database

+In this demo:
+- `database/legacy/transferroom.duckdb` represents the SQL Server on Azure (production database)
+- `database/new/transferroom.duckdb` represents Databricks (analytics platform)

+## Migration Approach

+The migration follows these key steps:

+1. **Data Replication**: Copy raw data from SQL Server to Databricks (represented by copying data to the `raw` schema)
+2. **Transformation**: Rebuild analytics models in Databricks using SQLMesh
+3. **Validation**: Use the migration testing framework to verify data consistency between source and target systems
+4. **Cutover**: Once validation passes, redirect analytics queries to the new platform

-## Data Pipeline (Basic Example)
+## Data Pipeline Example

-A sample project demonstrating the integration of DuckDB, DLT, and SQLMesh.
-DuckDB is used as the data warehouse, DLT loads and validates dummy (semi-real) football transfer data, and SQLMesh handles data transformations with built-in testing and validation.

-I have skipped the steps regarding converting the CDC logs to tables representing their active state as it would probably take too long to do in the time frame.
-I will happily explain it in the interview though.
+This sample project demonstrates:

+1. **Data Loading**: Using DLT to load and validate football transfer data
+2. **Legacy Processing**: Running the existing legacy transformation code to create derived tables (also pushing them into the 'new' database that represents Databricks)
+3. **Modern Transformation**: Using SQLMesh to create analytics models in a version-controlled, testable way
+4. **Validation**: Using the migration test framework to compare results between systems

+## Complete Workflow

+The complete workflow for this demonstration is:

+1. **Load Source Data**: Load sample football transfer data into the source database
+2. **Run Legacy Transformations**: Execute the legacy transformation code to create derived tables in the legacy database
+3. **Copy to Target**: Copy the derived tables from the legacy database to the target database (raw schema)
+4. **Run Modern Transformations**: Execute SQLMesh transformations to create the same tables in the target database (prod schema)
+5. **Validate Results**: Run migration tests to compare the legacy and modern transformation results

 ## Setup

 1. Install UV package manager (if not already installed)
 2. Run `make init` to set up the Python environment
-3. Run `make dlt` to load sample data into DuckDB
+3. Run `make load-source-data` to load sample data into DuckDB
+4. Run `make run-legacy` to execute legacy transformations and copy results to the target database
-4. Run `make sqlmesh-plan` to execute SQLMesh transformations
+5. Run `make sqlmesh-plan` to execute SQLMesh transformations

-**NOTE:** Don't be surprised if the `make init` command doesn't work.
-The original version of the Makefile was for Mac but I had to make it work for Windows which caused some hiccups.
+6. Run `make migration-test` to validate the results

+**NOTE:** If you encounter issues with the `make init` command, you may need to adjust it for your operating system.
+The Makefile includes Windows and Mac-specific paths.

 ## Project Structure

-- `database/`: Contains the DuckDB database file
+- `database/`: Contains the DuckDB database files
+  - `legacy/`: Represents SQL Server on Azure (production database)
+  - `new/`: Represents Databricks (analytics platform)
 - `src/`
   - `loader/`: DLT scripts for loading data into DuckDB
+  - `legacy/`: Legacy transformation code that runs on the source database
+    - `derived_a.py`, `derived_b.py`, `derived_c.py`: Legacy transformation implementations
+    - `run_all.py`: Script to run all legacy transformations and copy results to the target database
   - `sqlmesh/`: SQLMesh configuration and models
-    - `audits/`: SQLMesh audits
+    - `audits/`: SQLMesh audits for data quality
     - `models/`: SQLMesh transformation models
-    - `tests/`: SQLMesh tests
     - `config.py`: SQLMesh configuration
+  - `migration_test/`: Framework for validating data consistency between systems
   - `utils/`: Shared utility functions
 - `tests/`: Unit tests for loader and utility functions